nodejs/abi-stable-node/napi_js_data.md

 - `napi_ok` if the API succeeded.

 #### Description
-This API returns a N-API value corresponding to a JavaScript ArrayBuffer.
+This API returns an N-API value corresponding to a JavaScript ArrayBuffer.
 ArrayBuffers are used to represent fixed-length binary data buffers.
+They are normally used as a backing-buffer for TypedArray objects.
 The ArrayBuffer allocated will have an underlying byte buffer whose size is determined by the `length` parameter that's passed in.
 The underlying buffer is optionally returned back to the caller in case the caller wants to directly manipulate the buffer.
-This buffer can only be written to directly from Native code.
+This buffer can only be written to directly from native code.
 To write to this buffer from JavaScript, a typed array or DataView object would need to be created.

-JavaScript ArrayBuffers are described in [Section 24.1](https://tc39.github.io/ecma262/#sec-arraybuffer-objects) of the ECMAScript Language Specification.
+JavaScript ArrayBuffer objects are described in [Section 24.1](https://tc39.github.io/ecma262/#sec-arraybuffer-objects) of the ECMAScript Language Specification.

 ### *napi_create_buffer*